-The pump is located to the left of the main circuit board near the bottom left of the sample-draw detector.
-The pump pulls the gas sample into the sample-draw detector.
-The pump operates on 24 VAC, which is generated from the 24 VDC supplied to the sample draw detector.
+The pump is located to the left of the main circuit board near the bottom left of the sample draw detector.
+The pump pulls the gas sample into the sample draw detector.
+The pump operates on 24 VAC, which is generated by the main circuit board from the 24 VDC supplied to the sample draw detector.